-7. To allow front frame to be lowered for reservoir removal, remove hydraulic tubes that connect hydraulic components on front frame (wheel motors, front deck PTO manifold and traction manifold) to components on main frame.
+7. To allow front frame to be lowered for reservoir removal, remove hydraulic tubes that connect hydraulic components on front frame (wheel motors and front deck PTO manifold) to components on main frame.
 Put caps or plugs on open hydraulic lines and fittings.